jamesan/ec2-aegir-init/README.md

 # insight-dev-ops
-Scripts and documentation relates to DevOps tasks for Insight Platform
+Scripts and documentation relates to DevOps tasks for a Aegir-controlled Drupal platform.